Angel of Darkness (OVA): Plot

+First Story

-During a rainy night in a thunderstorm, Professor Goda is digging under a large tree in the schoolyard of Siren Academy, a prestigious boarding school for girls.
-He breaks through a mysterious stone tablet and is attacked by a large tentacled monster and is suddenly infected.
-Later, students are attending the opening ceremony of the new school semester.
-After the ceremony ends, a group of five girls discover a goblin-looking creature in the background of one of their photos after getting the picture taken; they decide to throw away the picture due to its frightening appearance.
+During a rainy night in a thunderstorm, Professor Goda is digging under a large tree within a construction site.
+He breaks through a mysterious stone tablet, and is suddenly attacked and consumed by a mysterious tentacled monster, the tentacles possessing him and inhabiting his body for its own use.
+Later, students are attending the opening ceremony of the new school semester at a recently built, distinguished Women's Academy, built in a forest in the place of an older boarding school.
+A new chapel has also been constructed.
+We are introduced to the protagonist, Atsuko Yoshikawa, and her lover Sayaka Matsumoto, both freshmen at the school, at an entrance ceremony in the chapel.
+After this ends, a group of girls discover a goblin or gnome-like creature in the background of a photograph, and they decide to throw away the picture due to its frightening appearance.

-The scene then shifts to an underground basement in the school's church, where Professor Goda and The Director are raping a freshman student who is tied up and gagged.
+In an underground basement beneath the school's chapel, Professor Goda and The Director are shown raping a freshman student who is tied up and gagged.
 The Director is wearing black S&M bondage gear, while Goda is naked.
-Goda comments that he needs the extracts of younger women in order to provide food for an organism that he just discovered.
-The Director appears to be enjoying watching the torture and involves herself in the process by whipping the freshman with her riding crop until the freshman faints from shock.
+The Director appears to be enjoying watching the rape and involves herself in the process by whipping the freshman with her riding crop until the freshman faints from shock.
+Goda comments that he needs the "extract" of young women in order to provide food for an organism that he just discovered, and that he will need to seek out more freshman girls.

 The scene cuts to the dormitory where Sayaka and Atsuko are currently engaging in heavy fondling and passionate kissing in their dorm room, developing into a full sex scene until they are interrupted by a group of fellow students knocking at the door asking them to come to dinner.
-All the girls appear to be listless and uninterested in anything, including Atsuko's "impressions".
+All the girls in the dining hall appear to be listless and uninterested in anything, including Atsuko's cartoonish feats of strength.
 Yuko manages to wake them through her violin playing, but it is clear there is still something wrong.

-Professor Goda is in the church listening to the music when he is suddenly attacked by what appears to be a fairy, later revealed to be named Rom.
-The show then cuts to a montage of Sayaka and Atsuko's life at their new school where Atsuko proves to be an apt athlete in lacrosse, and is very popular with the other girls in the school to the disapproval of Sayaka, who wants Atsuko all for herself.
+Professor Goda is in the church listening to the music when he is suddenly attacked by what appears to be a fairy, later revealed to be a forest elf named Rom.
+He is seen to rearrange and reform his body at will while defending himself, summoning dark red tentacles from his limbs and mouth.
+Atsuko is seen scoring at lacrosse and being cheered by her teammates.
+Sayaka prays in the campus church before hearing a noise behind the altar, and discovers that noise and light is emanating from the grated basement hatch.
+Atsuko arrives, having completed her lacrosse practice.
+With Sayaka having described the strange discovery to Atsuko, they return after dark to investigate, though Sayaka remains frightened and wants to return home.
+The two are followed by mysterious creatures and startled by a cat before arriving at the church.
+Atsuko lifts the grate behind the altar, uncovering a set of stairs leading downward.